The cub petting scam

 Lies, just lies

 Lie #3: When they are adults, the cubs will be re-introduced into the wild.
 Lion cubs learn from their parents how to hunt and interact with other lions.
 A hand raised animal will never gain this experience.
 There is a certain instinctual knowledge on hunting but not successful hunting.
 It is highly improbable that a lion raised in captivity will be able to survive.
 Once it’s placed back into a wild environment it will be killed by wild Lions.

 Lie #4: Lion breeders are contributing towards the dwindling numbers of lions in the wild.
 No captive-bred lions have ever been released back to the wild.
 Conservation authorities will never ever allow it because of genetic and veterinary reasons.

-The international lion bone trade that is supplied by the South African captive-bred lion industry.
-It is fuelling an increased demand for wild lion bones in Asia.
+The international lion bone trade is supplied by the South African captive-bred lion industry.
+It is fuelling an increasing demand for wild lion bones in Asia.

 A hands-off approach will be just as beneficial towards any conservation program.
 It will also maintain the welfare of the animals.
 A direct interaction operation will claim that it aids conservation.
 But it ignores the fact that it does this at the cost of the welfare of every animal living at the facility.